CamilleMo/kickstart.nvim/README.md

 ## Personal Notes
 Please set the Obsidian Vault location with an environment variable in the .zshrc or .bashrc :
 `export OBSIDIAN_VAULT='/my/vault/location'`
+To install an lsp for lua run:
+`brew install lua-language-server`
+To get a formatter for lua run:
+`brew install stylua`

 ### Using kulala